 Analysis of the raw qPCR is not included in the assay cost; however, we do offer a data analysis/consultation service that can assist you with analysis or creating ready-to-publish figures.
 Please contact Dr. Dirk Dittmer and/or the Vironomics Core Manger for this service and estimated turn-around time.

-For thedata, we use both commercial software and open source software for data analyzation.
+For data analysis of next generation sequencing, including 454, PGM and PacBio data, we use both commercial software and open source software.
 Below is the summary of the frequently used software:

 - CLC genomic workbench is a commercial software for analyzing and visualizing next generation sequencing data; it includes a number of features within the fields of genomics, transcriptomics and epigenomics.
 The CLC supports all major next generation sequencing platforms and read mapping as well as de novo assembly of hybrid data.